 Hence, if you want something fresh and hale and hearty, make your Ugu leaves smoothie

-The Health benefits of the pumpkin leaf juice are known in nearly every country but have you ever heard about the side effect of Ugu leaf juice?
+The Health Benefits of pumpkin leaf juice are known in nearly every country but have you ever heard about the side effect of Ugu leaf juice?

 Ugu Juice Side Effects